Premier League players kneel - and stand - in the game between Manchester City vs. Arsenal and Aston Villa vs. Sheffield United.

 The gesture has been adopted many times since then, and many have raised their fists during the Black Lives Matter protests following Floyd’s death.

-Technology at Etihad Stadium could not have been more attractive, as second-placed City were 3-0 winners – in the wake of Manchester rainfall – thanks to goals from Sterling, Kevin de Bruyne and Phil Foden.
+Technology at the Etihad Stadium could not have been more impressive, as second-placed City were 3-0 winners – in the wake of Manchester rainfall – thanks to the goals of Sterling, Kevin de Bruyne and Phil Foden.

 Arsenal defender David Luiz, who came in as a first-half substitute, was wrong on those two goals, and Brazil’s pathetic evening came to an early decision after he was red-carded for accepting a penalty. .